OpenClaw

 • Persists across projects with full export/import portability

 Token savings compared to a naive MEMORY.md approach: typically 60–80% fewer context tokens per session on a well-established project — exact savings depend on project age and query specificity.
-Engram's benchmark data is available under benchmarks/ in the repo.
+Waystone's benchmark data is available under benchmarks/ in the repo.

-1. Install Engram
+1. Install Waystone

 Verify the install:

-engram --version
+waystone --version

 2. Add to openclaw.json